ecfeed/ecfeed.csharp/README.md

 Prerequisites:
 - Install the [.NET](https://dotnet.microsoft.com/download) framework.
 - Download an IDE.
-For example [Visual Studio Code](https://code.visualstudio.com/).
+For example [VSCode](https://code.visualstudio.com/).
-- Create a test model on the ecFeed webpage.
+- Create a test model on the ecFeed webpage (or use the default one).
 - Generate a personal keystore named 'security.p12' and put it in the \~/.ecfeed/ directory (Linux users) or in the \~/ecfeed/ directory (Windows users).

-For the full documentation check the source directly at [GitHub](https://github.com/ecfeed/ecfeed.csharp).
+For complete documentation check the source directly at [GitHub](https://github.com/ecfeed/ecfeed.csharp).

 ## Installation

 Inside a new folder open a terminal console and type 'dotnet new console'.
 The command creates a new C# project.

-The ecFeed library can be found online in the [NuGet repository](https://www.nuget.org/packages/EcFeed).
-To include it in the project, type 'dotnet add package ecfeed'.
+The ecFeed library can be found in the [NuGet repository](https://www.nuget.org/packages/EcFeed).
+To add it to the project, type 'dotnet add package ecfeed'.

 ## Examples

-Methods, used in the tutorial, are available in a welcome model, created during the registration process at the 'ecfeed.com' webpage.
-It the model is missing (e.g. it has been deleted by the user), it can be imported from [here](https://s3-eu-west-1.amazonaws.com/resources.ecfeed.com/repo/tutorial/Welcome.ect).
+Methods, used in the tutorial,are a part of the welcome model, created during the registration process at the 'ecfeed.com' webpage.
+It the model is missing (e.g. it has been deleted by the user), it can be downloaded from [here](https://s3-eu-west-1.amazonaws.com/resources.ecfeed.com/repo/tutorial/Welcome.ect).

 ```C#
 using System;